5.3 Youth representation bodies

 Lithuanian National Union of Students is an active member of the European Students Union (ESU), the Nordic Union of Students (NOM), the Knowledge Economy Forum (KEF) and founder of the Student Union of the Baltic States.
 LSS also cooperates with the Youth Affairs Department of Social Security and Labour ministry, governmental institutions responsible for education politics and other organizations.
 LSS is an association funded by members’ fees, support received from individuals, charities and charitable donations (donated) in accordance to provisions in Law on Charity and Support Funds as well as donations from non-governmental organizations, international public organizations (associations) and other legally obtained funds.

-Lithuanian School Students’ Union (LMS) is a voluntary, non-profit association, uniting Lithuanian school students’ councils.
+Lithuanian School Students’ Union (LMS) public, voluntary, non-profit organization, the only organization representing the interests of Lithuanian schoolchildren and uniting Lithuanian student self-governments.
+Currently, LMS has 37 branches in Lithuanian municipalities, where more than 1,000 volunteers work, the organization unites more than 550 Lithuanian school student municipalities.
 LMS represents secondary school students by forming Education and Youth policies, educating school students with urgent issues, joining them in common activities by cooperating with governmental and non-governmental institutions, creating a community for schools and their students.
 LMS is the main platform of education and youth policy development and implementation for school students, cooperating with government, society, business and education sectors.
 LMS aims to encourage school students’ initiative and collaboration.
 LMS represents school students by forming an impact of Youth and an Education policy as well by collaborating with governmental and non-governmental institutions; The organization unites school students to solve common problems and collects, analyzes and promotes school student councils guidelines in Lithuania as well as develops international relations between school students and organizes meetings, debates and conferences on relevant topics for students.
 The organization was founded at the Lithuanian School Student Conference in 1996.
 On 13-14th of December 1998, at the 2nd Lithuanian School Student Conference it was decided to register the organization in the Ministry of Justice of Lithuania by changing its name to the Lithuanian School Student Union (Lietuvos moksleivių sąjunga or LMS).
 On 18th of May 1999, the Lithuanian School Student Union got its official status as a non-profit organization.
-In 2012 – 2016 organization aims to create an umbrella structure for Lithuania secondary school students autonomies, cities/district students councils and students councils information centers.
-Lithuania secondary school students union consists of the President, Board, Revision Commission and the President Office.
+Lithuania pupil's union consists of the President, Board, Revision Commission and the Office.
 Union unites not only secondary school students councils but also volunteers.

 Other bodies in Lithuania that are most active and important assemblies of youth representation are full or observer members of LiJOT.